Technology, Products & Services

 The below chart below shows in green the estimated yearly revenues for a CHP installation with Heliex two-stage solution to supply hot water at >80˚C after steam to water heat exchanger or vent steam, and in yellow for a heat only installation.

-- A heat only system incorporating a biomass boiler alone has an annual income of around £340,000 per year.
+- A heat only system has an annual income of around £345,000 per year.

 Heliex for Biomass CHP